MessiDaGod/chris_stuart/Process.md

 2) If file extensions are not visible, make them visible (Windows Explorer > Options > View > Uncheck `Hide extensions for known file types`)

-3) Copy the file `logFiles.cmd` to the `QuickBooks\Company Files` folder and then execute it (navigate to the `QuickBooks\Company Files` folder in windows explorer, in the address bar type `cmd` and then hit enter, this will open the command prompt in the current directory, then you can enter `logFiles.cmd` and hit enter, then follow the prompts to run it, which will log the `.QBW` and `.QBW.TLG` file sizes and last modified dates), this will save the details of when the `.QBW.TLG` and `.QBW` files were last modified.
+3) Copy the file `logFiles.cmd` to the `QuickBooks\Company Files` folder and then execute it (navigate to the `QuickBooks\Company Files` folder in windows explorer, in the address bar type `cmd` and then hit enter, this will open the command prompt in the current directory, then you can enter `logFiles.cmd` and hit enter.
+This will log to a file all files within the `QuickBooks\Company Files` and `QuickBooks\Company Files\QuickBooksAutoDataRecovery` folders – the number of files may vary depending on several factors.
+(Files are typically produced every 12 hours.
+Newer files will have file extensions of .adr appended to their normal file extensions.
+Older files will have file extensions of `.adr.old` appended to their normal file extensions.
+Note the date, time, and size of each file.)

 4) Navigate to `QuickBooks\Company Files` folder.